CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 **Implementation**

 In order to meet the security requirements of the institution in the daily use of WLANs, the users must be involved.
 So they have to be informed about security measures that can not only be implemented by technical means and that require their participation.
-In order to minimize security incidents and to point out potential dangers that may arise when WLANs are used improperly, users should be sufficiently trained and sensitized (see NET.2.2.M2 * Sensitization and training of WLAN users *).
+In order to minimize security incidents and to point out potential dangers that may arise when using WLANs improperly, users should be adequately trained and sensitized (see NET.2.2.M2 * Sensitization and training of WLAN users *).

 **Business **